swvh87/brownfield-land-collection/README.md

 [![License](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/digital-land/brownfield-land/blob/master/LICENSE)

-A collection of individual [brownfield land registers](https://www.gov.uk/guidance/brownfield-land-registers) collected each night from local planning authorities.
+A collection of individual [brownfield land registers](https://www.gov.uk/guidance/brownfield-land-registers) collected each night from local planning authorities, which are processed and then assembled into a national dataset.

 The national dataset is in a format consistent with other Digital Land datasets as defined by the [brownfield-land schema](https://digital-land.github.io/specification/schema/brownfield-land/).